Unlisted27/merchanteer/devlog.md

 -Ship events occur randomly when a ship is dispatched
 -Added ship log, just a list.
 -All events are shown in the ship log

+# 0.0.3
+## Added features
+ - Mail system, basically a delay on contract completion
+## Player notes
+- Contracts now take between 2 and 5 days from their completion for the exchange to recieve notice of their completion
+## Dev notes
+- Contracts now check for completion BEFORE checking for expiry